shutokawabata0723/GroupMaker/README.md

 Then please input number of group that you want.

-each group members are shown like below.
+each group members are shown as console output like below.

 ```console:
 how many groups you want?: 2